JohnPaulPamintuan/JohnPaulPamintuan/README.md

 | Penetration Testing Operating Systems | <img src="https://img.shields.io/badge/-Kali%20Linux-557C94?&style=for-the-badge&logo=Kali&logoColor=white"/>|
 | Directory Services and Access Control Tools | <img src="https://img.shields.io/badge/-Active%20Directory%20Users%20and%20Computers-0078D4?&style=for-the-badge&logo=Windows&logoColor=white"/>|

-## Tools
-- <b><ins>Network Security Tools:</b></ins>
-  - <b>TCPdump</b>: Used for capturing and analyzing network traffic, identifying anomalies and potential threats.
-  - <b>Wireshark</b>: Used for network protocol analysis, capturing and inspecting data packets to detect security vulnerabilities or malicious activity.
-  - <b>Nmap</b>: A network scanning tool used for discovering hosts, open ports, and services on a network.
-  - <b>VirtualBox/VMware</b>: Used for creating isolated environments (virtual machines) that can be configured for secure network testing, simulating network traffic, and conducting penetration testing activities.
-  - <b>NAT, Internal Network, Host-Only Network (in VirtualBox/VMware)</b>: Configured to test and isolate network environments, especially for secure malware analysis.

-- <b><ins>Endpoint Security Tools:</b></ins>
-  - <b>Windows Defender</b>: Used for antivirus management and protecting Windows systems from malware and unauthorized access.
-  - <b>Sysmon</b>: Used to monitor and log system activity on Windows endpoints, providing detailed information about security events.
-  - <b>Get-WinEvent</b>: A PowerShell tool used to retrieve event logs from Windows machines, helpful in detecting suspicious activities and threats.
-  - <b>Event Viewer</b>: Used for viewing detailed logs in Windows and conducting basic analysis of system events and security incidents.

-- <b><ins>SIEM Tools:</b></ins>
-  - <b>Splunk</b>: A SIEM (Security Information and Event Management) platform used to ingest, analyze, and visualize telemetry and logs from Sysmon and other sources for incident detection.

-- <b><ins>Scripting and Automation Tools</b></ins>
-  - <b>PowerShell</b> — is a scripting environment used to automate system administration and security tasks, especially in Windows environments.
-It's used for parsing logs, automating incident responses, and configuring security settings.
-  - <b>Python</b>: A versatile programming language widely used for automation, scripting, network analysis, and security tool development.
-  - Python is integral for tasks like:
-    - Writing custom scripts for automating security tasks.
-    - Integrating with APIs for tools like Splunk or Windows Event Logs.
-    - Building simple intrusion detection systems or parsing and analyzing logs.
-    - Working with libraries such as Scapy (for network analysis), PyShark (for Wireshark packet parsing), and Requests (for interacting with web APIs).

-- <b><ins>Offensive Security Tools</b></ins>
-  - <b>Metasploit</b> — is an advanced framework used for penetration testing.
-It enables security professionals to simulate attacks on systems, find vulnerabilities, and test defenses.
-It includes tools like msfvenom for creating malicious payloads, critical in offensive security tasks.

-- <b><ins>Penetration Testing Operating Systems</b></ins>
-  - <b>Kali Linux</b>: A specialized Linux distribution with pre-installed security tools for penetration testing.
-It allows cybersecurity professionals to run security assessments on networks and systems, using tools for scanning, exploitation, and vulnerability analysis.

-- <b><ins>System Administration and Configuration Tools</b></ins>
-  - <b>Group Policy Management</b> — is an administrative tool used for enforcing security policies across Windows systems in an enterprise environment, crucial for ensuring proper configuration and access control.

-- <b><ins>Directory Services and Access Control Tools</b></ins>
-  - <b>Active Directory Users and Computers</b>: A tool to manage user accounts, groups, and permissions within an Active Directory environment, essential for controlling access to network resources and enforcing security policies.

 <h2> 🤳 Connect with me:</h2>

  [<img src="https://img.shields.io/badge/-LinkedIn-0077B5?&style=for-the-badge&logo=LinkedIn&logoColor=white"/>](https://linkedin.com/in/johnpaulpamintuan)